Generic name: risankizumab [ RIS-an-KIZ-ue-mab ]

 What other drugs will affect risankizumab?

 Other drugs may affect risankizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.